cedric-cnam/scoresim/papers/frequent-patterns.md

 However, it made me think that it would be quite useful to produce, by corpus, a list of the *n* most frequent patterns of size *s*, with *s* ranging from, say 5 to 12 (?).
 This would give us a robust indicator on the selectivity of patterns, and could guide our performance study.

+- `NT` Seems an interesting way to validate our approach.
+It corresponds to an *exact* match, targeting both precision and recall.
+- `NT` But, it does not address the *similarity* issue.
+It should be good to refine those statistics with *similar* patterns.
+If we can identify a ground truth, we will study the efficiency of our approach, and also the precision with regards to *exact* and *similarity* matchs.
+- `NT` We assume that for each types of patterns, there is a string encoding (heights, duration, etc.)

 ## Frequent patterns problem

 Assuming that